 Metis employed the services of 360biolabs, a NATA accredited clinical trial speciality laboratory based in Melbourne, to test the efficacy of Metis PCA™ fibre’s anti-viral properties directly against SARS-CoV-2.
 The results were exciting.
 They showed the inactivation of SARS-CoV-2 after 3 hours of contact with the fibre.

-Metis PCA™ Fibre has been given TGA certification as a Class 1 medical device following the recent anti-viral testing from 360biolabs.
+Metis PCA fibre has been included in the Australian Register of Therapeutic Goods as a Class 1 Medical Device following the recent anti-viral testing from 360biolabs.

 Its use will be invaluable as the primary material in protective face masks, or as the filter layer in protective face masks, or other PPE.
 The anti-viral properties in masks made under the Colan PAM™ label, offer a unique advantage over any other cloth face masks found currently in the market.

 Established in 1954, Colan Australia is an internationally recognised manufacturer and distributor of high-performance industrial textiles.
 Colan services three key industrial sectors; Composite Reinforcements, Thermal & Protective and Surf Craft.